Vasallo94/ObsidianRAG/README.md

 # ObsidianRAG 🧠

-Sistema RAG (Retrieval-Augmented Generation) para consultar tus notas de Obsidian usando **LangGraph** y **LLMs locales** con Ollama.
-Pregunta en lenguaje natural y obtén respuestas basadas en tu conocimiento personal.
+A RAG (Retrieval-Augmented Generation) system for querying your Obsidian notes using **LangGraph** and **local LLMs** with Ollama.
+Ask questions in natural language and get answers based on your personal knowledge.

 ![Python](https://img.shields.io/badge/Python-3.11+-blue)
 ![LangGraph](https://img.shields.io/badge/LangGraph-0.2+-green)